 E. 9th Street

-E. 9th Street Enhancements: 1st Avenue to Quarry Road
+E. 9th Street Improvements: 1st Avenue to Quarry Road

 This project will enhance the E. 9th Street corridor with the addition of landscaped center medians, new north-south crosswalks, curb bump outs to establish parallel parking areas, completion of the brick paver streetscape along the south side of E. 9th Street, and conversion of the E. 9th Street & E. 2nd Avenue intersection into a four-leg roundabout.

 The project will be completed in two phases.

 Phase 1: Mid October-December 2019 (Complete)

 Construction on this stretch of E. 9th Street included: